VelvetDarkChocolate/MMRSG-UNet/README.md

 - [👉 CSWin-UNet Pre-trained Weights (`cswin_tiny_224.pth`)](https://github.com/eatbeanss/CSWin-UNet/tree/main/pretrained_ckpt)

 ### 2. Full MMRSG-UNet Weights
-Upon paper acceptance, we will upload the **fully trained MMRSG-UNet model weights** (for both Synapse and ACDC datasets) to this repository.
-Researchers will be able to download these weights and use our provided inference scripts for quick testing and external validation.
+Upon paper acceptance, we will upload the **fully trained MMRSG-UNet model weights** (for both Synapse and ACDC datasets) to this repository for quick testing and external validation.

 ---
 **Thank you for your interest in our work!
 Please star ⭐ this repository to stay updated on the code release.**